Economic analysis of oral dexamethasone for symptom relief of sore throat: The UK TOAST study

-OBJECTIVES: To undertake an economic analysis assessing the cost-effectiveness of a single dose of oral dexamethasone compared with placebo for the relief of sore throat.
-DESIGN: A UK-based, multicentre, two arm, individually randomised, double blind trial.
-SETTING AND POPULATION: Adults (≥18 years) with acute sore throat and painful swallowing judged to be infective in origin, recruited and randomised in primary care.
-INTERVENTION: a single dose of 10 mg oral dexamethasone compared with placebo given at primary care visit.
-MAIN OUTCOME: Incremental cost-effectiveness ratios (ICERs), cost per quality-adjusted symptom resolution using the EuroQol-five dimensions-five levels instrument, were estimated as part of a cost-utility analysis performed on an intention-to-treat cohort adopting a health payers perspective.
-RESULTS: Differences in health-related quality of life (HRQoL) over 7 days from baseline and at 24 hours in the dexamethasone compared with the placebo group (2.9% and 2.5% higher, respectively) were observed.
-After controlling for the baseline HRQoL imbalances, the economic impact of the intervention was not statistically significant: the quality-adjusted life year difference was-0.00005 (95% CI-0.0002 to 0.00011) equivalent to a loss in HRQoL of a half hour in the dexamethasone group.
+© 2018 Article author(s).
+Objectives To undertake an economic analysis assessing the cost-effectiveness of a single dose of oral dexamethasone compared with placebo for the relief of sore throat.
+Design A UK-based, multicentre, two arm, individually randomised, double blind trial.
+Setting and population Adults (≥18 years) with acute sore throat and painful swallowing judged to be infective in origin, recruited and randomised in primary care.
+Intervention: A single dose of 10 mg oral dexamethasone compared with placebo given at primary care visit.
+Main outcome Incremental cost-effectiveness ratios (ICERs), cost per quality-adjusted symptom resolution using the EuroQol-five dimensions-five levels instrument, were estimated as part of a cost-utility analysis performed on an intention-to-treat cohort adopting a health payers perspective.
+Results Differences in health-related quality of life (HRQoL) over 7 days from baseline and at 24 hours in the dexamethasone compared with the placebo group (2.9% and 2.5% higher, respectively) were observed.
+After controlling for the baseline HRQoL imbalances, the economic impact of the intervention was not statistically significant: The quality-adjusted life year difference was-0.00005 (95% CI-0.0002 to 0.00011) equivalent to a loss in HRQoL of a half hour in the dexamethasone group.
 The average cost per patient associated in the dexamethasone and placebo groups in the basecase analysis was £73 and £69, respectively.
 In the basecase probabilistic analysis, the mean ICER was-£6440 (95% CI-£132 151 to £126 335) and the median ICER was-£304 (IQR-£5816 to £3877); suggesting considerable uncertainty.
-CONCLUSIONS AND RELEVANCE: The economic burden associated with sore throat is substantial and was estimated at £2.35 billion to the healthcare services payer based on reported resource use and 2015 UK unit costs.
+Conclusions and relevance The economic burden associated with sore throat is substantial and was estimated at £2.35 billion to the healthcare services payer based on reported resource use and 2015 UK unit costs.
 There is considerable uncertainty regarding the cost-effectiveness of a single dose of oral dexamethasone as a treatment strategy and therefore insufficient evidence to support its use in clinical practice.
-TRIAL REGISTRATION NUMBER: ISRCTN17435450; Post-results.